Blog

 08 Lesson Study in ITE

-This Blog is by Rosa Archer who is a senior Lecturer at the University of ~Manchester where she leads the PGCE Secondary Maths programme.
+This blog is by Rosa Archer who is a senior Lecturer at the University of ~Manchester where she leads the PGCE Secondary Maths programme.

 I became interested in Collaborative Lesson Research (CLR) more than 10 years ago when attending a conference.
 Since then, I have tried to embed it into my work with Initial Teacher Education (ITE)